 If your valid passport has been lost or stolen, you will need to present a written police report when applying for a new passport.
 Please report your lost or stolen passport to An Garda Síochána.

-Emergency passports may be issued for particular situations.
-The granting of emergency passports always involves careful consideration and is done on a case by case basis.
+Emergency passports may be issued for particular situations like theft or loss of passport.
+The granting of emergency passports always involves careful consideration and is done on a case by case basis and as a general rule for a trip home to Finland.

 A temporary passport is only valid for a limited period of time, normally the time it takes to return to one’s country of residence.